rahmanidashti/znuai/policies.md

 # Grading

-__Regrade Policy__: If you believe an error has been made in the grading of one of your exams or assignments, you may send an email to the staff list with a detailed explanation of which problems you think we marked incorrectly and why.
+If you believe an error has been made in the grading of one of your exams or assignments, you may send an email to the staff list with a detailed explanation of which problems you think we marked incorrectly and why.
 We will examine your entire submission in detail, your grade can go up or down as a result of a regrade request.

 # Textbook
 No textbook is required for this course.
 For students who want to read more, we recommend two popular books at [Materials](https://rahmanidashti.github.io/znuai/materials/).
 Be aware, however, that this is not a course textbook, so our presentation does not necessarily follow the presentation in the book.